 - Baby Furniture — these are expensive, and your friendly Aunt Mabel might love being the benefactor of the perfect place for baby to sleep.

 - Breast Pump — A quality breast pump can make your life a lot easier, especially if you'll be returning to work after maternity leave.
-Unfortunately, the best breast pumps are expensive, so if a friend or relative is willing to help with this purchase our Breast Pump Review and corresponding article, How to Choose the Best Breast Pump, can help you find just the right one.
-If you want a more introductory overview, check out our summary of breast feeding essentials here.
+Unfortunately, some pumps are expensive, so if a friend or relative is willing to help with this purchase, our review of the best breast pumps can help you find the right one.
+If you want a more introductory overview, check out our summary of breastfeeding essentials here.

-- Stroller — While not likely an item you'll need at the get go, it is one of the more high dollar items when it comes to supplies for baby.
-Whether you are looking for a standard option or a jogging stroller they come in a variety of styles and price ranges, it can help to do your research ahead of time by reading our Best Stroller Review before adding the perfect option to your registry.
+- Stroller — While not likely an item you'll need at the get-go, it is a high-dollar item when it comes to baby supplies.
+Whether you want a standard option or a jogger, strollers come in a variety of styles and price ranges, it can help to research your options ahead of time by reading our Best Stroller Review before choosing the perfect option to your registry.

 Go for the Brass Ring

 Who doesn't want it all?
-In a perfect world baby would show up at your door with everything they might ever need following right behind them.
-Given that this is unlikely to happen, one of the more tried and true strategies for registering is to go for the gold and get as much as you can to ease the burden of future buying on your wallet.
-This strategy works best if you stick to the categories and list all the items in each category you foresee needing in the upcoming year.
-If you are in doubt or undecided, add a few cash gift cards to the list for those things you didn't plan on.
+In a perfect world, the baby would show up at your door with everything they'll ever need right behind them.
+Given this is unlikely, one of the tried and true strategies for registering is to go for the gold and get as much as you can to ease the burden of future buying on your wallet.
+This strategy works best if you stick to the categories and list the items in each category you'll need in the upcoming year.
+If you are in doubt or undecided, add a few cash gift cards to the list for the things you can't anticipate.

-If you have a large family or loads of friends there is a good chance you can get most of what you need with this method.
-If you tack on the potential for multiple showers with work friends or your old sorority sisters then you up your odds of filling in all the gaps and heading into parenthood fully prepared.
+If you have a large family or loads of friends, there is a good chance you can get most of what you need with this method.
+If you have multiple showers with work friends or your old sorority sisters, then your odds of filling in all the gaps and heading into parenthood fully prepared further increase.
 Best case scenario, you get everything you wanted; worst case, you still have items left to buy with your completion discount.

-An example of the brass ring would be registering for items from each category listed below in the main registry categories.
-This would include multiple items from each category that suit different purposes to cover all bases.
+An example of the brass ring would be registering for items from each main registry category.
+This method would include multiple items from each category that suit different purposes to cover all potential bases.

 Build the Nest

-This is a great options for those who might lean more toward a minimalist style or have a smaller home with less expendable space.
-This option is registering for the bare essentials that new parents will need for baby to get a good start in the first 3 months of life.
-This registry sticks to the basics and avoids the big items or the want to have items as opposed to must have items.
+This registry plan is an excellent option for those who lean toward a minimalist style or have a smaller home.
+This plan includes registering for the bare essentials you'll need to get a good start in the first three months with baby.
+This registry style sticks to the basics and avoids the big items, or the "want to have items" and instead focuses on must-have items.

-When you stick to building the nest you want to think about all the items baby will need as opposed the additional items that might be cute or make life easier but aren't a necessity.
-The idea is to get the goods you need to provide for baby without all the add on items that create clutter and may possibly go unused.
-To be honest there really is very little that a new baby needs in the first 3 months, and most of it doesn't need to be bought at a store.
-However, you might consider with this method adding 1 or 2 bigger or more costly items just in case a kind relative is hoping to spend a little more money and wants to purchase a larger item like a stroller or bedside bassinet.
+When you stick to building the nest, you want to think about the items baby needs instead of the things that are cute or make life easier but aren't a necessity.
+The idea is to get the goods you need to provide for baby without the add-on items that create clutter and may go unused.
+Honestly, there is little a new baby needs in the first three months, and most of it is free.
+However, you might consider adding one or two bigger or more costly items with this method in case a generous relative wants to spend a little more money and hopes to give a more significant item like a stroller or cosleeping bassinet.

-An example of build the nest would be to register for only the necessities from each category and potentially skipping a few categories altogether.
-You might not registry for anything under the outdoor with baby category, and you might only pick 1 or 2 items under nursery like a changing pad while skipping the changing table.
+An example of "build the nest" would be registering only for the necessities from each category and potentially skipping some categories completely.
+You may not register for the outdoors and you could limit nursery items to one or two things like a changing pad without the changing table.

 Main Registry Categories

-In our Baby Essentials article we will discuss the specific items applicable to each category along with our favorites; for now, the following are the most common baby registry categories to start thinking about.
-Knowing what kind of items you should register for can simplify the registering process and keep you focused on your registry goals.
+In our Baby Essentials article, we discuss the specific items applicable to each category including our favorites.
+For now, the most common baby registry categories are listed below.
+Knowing what type of gear you need can simplify the registering process and help you stay focused on your goals.